Dorothy Wordsworth

-Dorothy Wordsworth (25 December 1771 – 25 January 1855) was an English author, poet, and diarist.
+Dorothy Mae Ann Wordsworth (25 December 1771 – 25 January 1855) was an English author, poet, and diarist.
 She was the sister of the Romantic poet William Wordsworth, and the two were close all their adult lives.
 Dorothy Wordsworth had no ambitions to be a public author, yet she left behind numerous letters, diary entries, topographical descriptions, poems, and other writings.

 Early life and education

-Dorothy Wordsworth was born in Cockermouth, Cumberland on December 25, 1771.
+Dorothy Mae Ann Wordsworth was born in Cockermouth, Cumberland on 25 December 1771.
 She was the sister of English Romantic poet William Wordsworth and the third of five children born to Ann Cookson and John Wordsworth.
 Following the death of her mother in 1778, Dorothy was sent alone to live with her second cousin, Elizabeth Threlkeld, in Halifax, West Yorkshire until 1787.
 During this period, Dorothy attended boarding school at Hipperholme before transferring to a day-school in Halifax.

 In 1787, Dorothy moved to her grandparents' house in Penrith, re-establishing contact with her siblings after a nine-year separation.
 She moved to Forncett parish in Norfolk in 1788 with her recently wedded uncle and his wife, where she remained for six years.
 Dorothy dedicated her time to domestic duties and corresponded regularly to her brother William and her childhood friend, Jane Pollard.
 In a letter to Jane, Dorothy mentioned starting a small school consisting of nine local girls.
 William spent six weeks in Forncett at the end of 1790, during which time the Wordsworth siblings began their enduring practice of undertaking long walks together.
 Dorothy and William maintained a close bond throughout their lives.

 In 1794, Dorothy was reunited with William after a three-year separation.
 The siblings resided at Old Windebrowe cottage for a period of two months.
 They later relocated to Racedown Lodge in Dorset, where they remained until 1797.
 During their time at Racedown, they began fostering a three-year-old boy named Basil Montagu.
 It was during this period that Dorothy was introduced to the poet Samuel Taylor Coleridge, whom William had briefly encountered two years prior, and from here the trio developed a close friendship.
 Coleridge wrote of Dorothy's character in a letter to his publisher: "Her information various—her eye watchful in minutest observation of nature".